-REPRESENTATIONS

-283 letters of objection received regarding the following:

 - Road and pedestrian safety

 - Harm to character/appearance of the area

 - Loss of amenity

 - Loss of open countryside

 - Not required to deliver the local plan housing

 - Previously refused appeal

 - Outside of the settlement

 - Not sustainable location

 - Impact on the future Congleton link road

 - Impact on local infrastructure and services (schools, health, roads)

 - Flooding

 - Air quality

 - Loss of landscape

 - Loss of wildlife

 - Merging of settlements

 - Loss of trees/hedgerows

 - No one bedroom units proposed

-- Loss of agricultural land
+- · Loss of agricultural land

 APPRAISAL

 Principle of Development

 The site lies largely in the Open Countryside as designated by the Adopted Cheshire East Local Plan, where policy PG6 states that within the Open Countryside only development that is essential for the purposes of agriculture, forestry, outdoor recreation, public infrastructure, essential works undertaken by public service authorities or statutory undertakers, or for other uses appropriate to a rural area will be permitted.
 Exceptions may be made where there is the opportunity for limited infilling in villages; the infill of a small gap with one or two dwellings in an otherwise built up frontage elsewhere, affordable housing or where the dwelling is exceptional in design and sustainable development terms.

 The proposed development would not fall within any of the categories of exception to the restrictive policy relating to development within the open countryside.
 As a result, it constitutes a "departure" from the development plan and there is a presumption against the proposal, under the provisions of sec.38(6) of the Planning and Compulsory Purchase Act 2004 which states that planning applications and appeals must be determined "in accordance with the plan unless material considerations indicate otherwise".

 The issue in question is whether there are other material considerations associated with this proposal, which are a sufficient material consideration to outweigh the policy objection.

 Housing Land Supply

 The Cheshire East Local Plan Strategy was adopted on the 27th July 2017 and forms part of the statutory development plan.
 The plan sets out the overall strategy for the pattern, scale and quality of development, and makes sufficient provision for housing (36,000 new dwellings over the plan period, equating to 1,800 dwellings per annum) in order to meet the objectively assessed needs of the area.
 Planning law requires that applications for planning permission be determined in accordance with the development plan, unless material considerations indicate otherwise.
-Where a planning application conflicts with an up-to-date development plan (including any neighborhood plans that form part of the development plan), permission should not usually be granted.
+Where a planning application conflicts with an up-to-date development plan (including any neighbourhood plans that form part of the development plan), permission should not usually be granted.

 The National Planning Policy Framework (NPPF) identifies the circumstances in which relevant development plan policies should be considered out-of-date.
 These are:

-- Where a local planning authority cannot demonstrate a five year supply of deliverable housing sites (with appropriate buffer) or: - Under transitional arrangements, where the Housing Delivery Test Result indicates that the delivery of housing was substantially below 25% of housing required over the previous three years.
+- Where a local planning authority cannot demonstrate a five year supply of deliverable housing sites (with appropriate buffer) or:

+- Under transitional arrangements, where the Housing Delivery Test Measurement 2018 indicates that

+the delivery of housing was substantially below 25% of housing required over the previous three

+years (note: this will change to 45% once the Housing Delivery Test Measurement 2019 is published

+later this year).

 In accordance with the NPPF, the council produces an annual update of housing delivery and housing land supply.
-The council's most recent Housing Monitoring Update (base date 31 March 2018) was published on the 6th November 2018.
-The report confirms:

-- A five year housing requirement of 12,630 net additional dwellings.
-This includes an adjustment to address historic shortfalls in delivery and the application of a 5% buffer. - A deliverable five year housing land supply of 7.2 years (18,250 dwellings).
+The council's most recent Housing Monitoring Update (base date 31 March 2019) was published on the 7th November 2019.
+The report confirms: - A five year housing requirement of 11,802 net additional dwellings.
+This includes an adjustment to address historic shortfalls in delivery and the application of a 5% buffer. - A deliverable five year housing land supply of 7.5 years (17,333 dwellings).